Ainsley Maitland-Niles: 2017–2020

-On his return to 47.3811, -0.1125 the following season, Maitland-Niles started a match away at the City Ground against Nottingham Forest in the EFL Cup at right-back.
+On his return to Arsenal in the following season, Maitland-Niles started a match away at the City Ground against Nottingham Forest in the EFL Cup at right-back.
 Maitland-Niles again started at centre midfield against Southampton in an FA Cup fourth-round game in an eventual 5–0 win for Arsenal.
 He came on as a substitute in the 74th minute in Arsenal's 2–0 win against Sutton United in the fifth round of the FA Cup.
 Maitland-Niles established himself as a regular first-team player in Arsène Wenger's final season as manager of the club, making 28 total appearances in all competitions.
 On 12 June 2018, he signed a long-term contract at Arsenal.

 On 12 August 2018, in Unai Emery's first match as manager, Maitland-Niles started at left-back.
 However, he would be subbed off 35 minutes into the match, after suffering a broken leg.
 After his return from his leg break, and a season-ending injury for Héctor Bellerín, Maitland-Niles established himself as Emery's starting right-back for the remainder of the season.
 On 29 December 2018, he scored his first goal for the club, in a 5–1 Premier League defeat to Liverpool at Anfield.
 Maitland-Niles scored his first UEFA Europa League goal on 14 March 2019, scoring Arsenal's second in a 3–0 quarter-final second-leg victory against Stade Rennais at the Emirates Stadium.

 With Bellerín still working his way back from injury, Maitland-Niles kept his place as Arsenal's starting right-back for the opening games of the 2019–20 Premier League.
 On 22 September 2019, Maitland-Niles received a red card during the first half of Arsenal's 3–2 victory against Aston Villa at the Emirates Stadium.
 His sending off came after he received yellow cards in both the eleventh and 41st minutes.
 He scored his first EFL Cup goal against Liverpool in a 5–5 draw (Liverpool won on penalties) at Anfield.
 On 1 August 2020, Maitland-Niles was selected to start in the FA Cup Final against Chelsea, as Arsenal won their 14th FA Cup.

 Maitland-Niles started the 2020 FA Community Shield on 29 August, taking and scoring the second penalty in a penalty shoot-out win against Liverpool after the match ended 1–1.
 In the FA Community Shield, Maitland-Niles was awarded the man of the match.
 Maitland-Niles later struggled to secure a place in Mikel Arteta's first team, with interest coming from West Brom and Southampton to sign him on loan.